atharva15112001/atharva15112001/README.md

 ## 🌱 Outside of Tech

-When I'm not coding, I'm probably weightlifting 💪, training my Labrador puppy 🐶, or hiking 🥾.
+When I'm not coding, I'm probably weightlifting 💪, spending time with my puppy 🐶, or hiking 🥾.
 Also a big fan of psychology, trading, and outdoor adventures.

 ---